pkprincekumar7/annual-sports-event-full/new-structure/docs/setup/windows/services.md

 nssm start AnnualSportsIdentity
 ```

-Repeat for the remaining services and ports:
+Create services for the remaining services and ports:
 - Enrollment: `8002`
 - Department: `8003`
 - Sports Participation: `8004`